Oleg Tinkov: UK sanctions

 In March 2022, the UK government-imposed sanctions against Tinkov.
 As stated in the document, Tinkov was accused of "receiving benefits from the Russian government or its support" because he owned and controlled financial sector enterprises of "strategic importance" to the state.
 Tinkov's yachts, ships and planes were denied access to British ports and airports, though he was not banned from entering the country.

 Forbes and Forbes Russia do not consider Oleg Tinkov to be an oligarch, despite him having been sanctioned: "Tinkov is not an oligarch because he built an independent fortune without ties to the Russian government under either Boris Yeltsin or Vladimir Putin".

+Sanctions were lifted on July 20, 2023.